-- Any candidate for any designation or appointment with the Council who knows that he/she is related to, or a close personal friend of, a Councillor or senior officer of the Council shall, when making an application, disclose, in writing, that relationship to the Head of HR.
-A person who deliberately fails to disclose such a relationship shall be disqualified from designation or appointment and, if designated or appointed, shall be liable to dismissal. - 7 Every Councillor and employee shall disclose to the Head of HR any relationship known to him/her to exist between him/herself and any person he/she knows is a candidate for a designation or appointment by the Council. - Any candidate for designation or appointment who directly or indirectly seeks the support of a Councillor or officer of the Council in any designation or appointment shall be disqualified and, if designated or appointed, shall be liable to dismissal.
+- 6 Any candidate for any designation or appointment with the Council who knows that he/she is related to, or a close personal friend of, a Councillor or senior officer of the Council shall, when making an application, disclose, in writing, that relationship to the Head of HR.
+A person who deliberately fails to disclose such a relationship shall be disqualified from designation or appointment and, if designated or appointed, shall be liable to dismissal. - 7 Every Councillor and employee shall disclose to the Head of HR any relationship known to him/her to exist between him/herself and any person he/she knows is a candidate for a designation or appointment by the Council. - 8 Any candidate for designation or appointment who directly or indirectly seeks the support of a Councillor or officer of the Council in any designation or appointment shall be disqualified and, if designated or appointed, shall be liable to dismissal.
 A Councillor shall not solicit for any person in respect of any designation or appointment with the Council but may give a written testimonial of a candidate's ability, experience or character.

-- Persons shall be deemed to be related to a councillor or officer if they are a spouse, partner (i.e. member of a couple living together) parent, parent-in-law, grandparent, child, stepchild, adopted child, grandchild, child of partner, brother, sister, uncle, aunt, nephew or niece or the spouse or partner of any of the preceding persons. - In the case of a dispute under paragraph 9 above about the status of a relationship in relation to an appointment, the Head of HR will rule and such ruling will be applied. - 11 The Head of HR will ensure that the provisions of these Rules are reflected, as appropriate, in application forms or in any accompanying detailed procedures for each post, following advertisement.
+- 9 Persons shall be deemed to be related to a councillor or officer if they are a spouse, partner (i.e. member of a couple living together) parent, parent-in-law, grandparent, child, stepchild, adopted child, grandchild, child of partner, brother, sister, uncle, aunt, nephew or niece or the spouse or partner of any of the preceding persons. - 10 In the case of a dispute under paragraph 9 above about the status of a relationship in relation to an appointment, the Head of HR will rule and such ruling will be applied. - 11 The Head of HR will ensure that the provisions of these Rules are reflected, as appropriate, in application forms or in any accompanying detailed procedures for each post, following advertisement.

-Responsibility of the Corporate Policy Committee
+Responsibility of the Appointments Committee and-Corporate Policy Committee

-- In addition to these rules, the responsibilities of the Corporate Policy Committee are set out in the Committee's Terms of Reference under the "Responsibilities for Functions" Section of this Constitution. - Subject to the provisions of these Rules, the Committee is responsible for hearing and determining appeals as set out in the Corporate Policy Committee terms of reference under the Council's employment-related policies.
-In determining these matters the Committee will have regard to the appropriate provisions of this procedure.
-The Committee may agree to discharge some of these functions through a Sub-Committee (particularly discipline of the Statutory Officers).
+- 12 In addition to these rules, the responsibilities of the Appointments Committee, the Corporate Policy Committee and the Staffinh Appeals Sub-Committee are set out in the Committee's Terms of Reference under the "Responsibilities for Functions" Section in Chapter 2 of this Constitution. - 13 Subject to the provisions of these Rules, the Staffing Appeals Sub-Committee is responsible for hearing and determining appeals as set out in the Corporate Policy Committee terms of reference under and the Council's employment-related policies.
+In determining these employment matters the Corporate Policy Committee will have regard to the appropriate provisions of this procedure.
+The Committee may agree to discharge some of these functions through a Sub-Committee (and the Investigation and Disciplinary Committee will be responsible for particularly discipline of the Statutory Officers).